francois2metz/trello-calendar/README.md

 A calendar with all cards shown by due date.

+If you have any features suggestion, post on the trello board: https://trello.com/board/trello-calendar/4f0d53d03ca0f7f83f03cad0.

 ## Install

 It's just an HTML page.
 Use your favorite web server, like Nginx, and visit *index.html*.